 Have you tried adaptogenic herbs?
 What was your experience?
 Leave us a comment below.

-Abbas SS, Bhalla M, Singh N. Proc workshop on essential medicines, adverse drug reactions and therapeutic drug monitoring.
-Lucknow: Scientific Convention Centre; 2005.
-A clinical study of Organic Ashwagandha in some cases of uterine tumors (fibroids) and dermatofibrosarcoma; pp. 143–144.
+- Abbas SS, Bhalla M, Singh N. A clinical study of Organic Ashwagandha in some cases of uterine tumors (fibroids) and dermatofibrosarcoma.
+Proc workshop on essential medicines, adverse drug reactions and therapeutic drug monitoring.
+Lucknow: Scientific Convention Centre.
+2005.
+143–144.

-Hughes KA, Manolopoulos KN, Iqbal J, Cruden NL, Stimson RH, Reynolds RM, Newby DE, Andrew R, Karpe F, Walker BR.
+- Hughes KA, Manolopoulos KN, Iqbal J, Cruden NL, Stimson RH, Reynolds RM, Newby DE, Andrew R, Karpe F, Walker BR.
 Recycling between cortisol and cortisone in human splanchnic, subcutaneous adipose, and skeletal muscle tissues in vivo.
 Diabetes.
-2012 Jun;61(6):1357-64.
+2012.
+61(6).
+1357-64.

-Methlie P, Husebye EE, Hustad S, Lien EA, Lovas K. Grapefruit juice and licorice increase cortisol availability in patients with Addison’s disease.
+- Methlie P, Husebye EE, Hustad S, Lien EA, Lovas K. Grapefruit juice and licorice increase cortisol availability in patients with Addison's disease.
 Eur J Endocrinol.
-2011 Nov;165(5):761-9.
+2011.
+165(5).
+761-9.

-Meissner HO, Mscisz A, Reich-Bilinska H, Mrozikiewicz P, Bobkiewicz-Kozlowska T, Kedzia B, Lowicka A, Barchia I. Hormone-Balancing Effect of Pre-Gelatinized Organic Maca (Lepidium peruvianum Chacon): (III) Clinical responses of early-postmenopausal women to Maca in double blind, randomized, Placebo-controlled, crossover configuration, outpatient study.
+- Meissner HO, Mscisz A, Reich-Bilinska H, Mrozikiewicz P, Bobkiewicz-Kozlowska T, Kedzia B, Lowicka A, Barchia I. Hormone-Balancing Effect of Pre-Gelatinized Organic Maca (Lepidium peruvianum Chacon): (III) Clinical responses of early-postmenopausal women to Maca in double blind, randomized, Placebo-controlled, crossover configuration, outpatient study.
 Int J Biomed Sci.
-2006 Dec;2(4):375-94.
+2006.
+2(4).
+375-94.